agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 machine one would seem to have penetrated to the core of human intellectual endeavor."

 I don't know anyone who is amazed by a chess AI today.
+It's the norm, there are so many apps based on it.

 **Definition**: checks out!